SIVR Dividend: Yield, Schedule, and What to Expect

 Short answer

 SIVR's approximate 0% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Spot silver price (LBMA Silver Price) and passes through the dividends of its holdings, typically quarterly, minus a 0.30% expense ratio.
+It tracks Spot silver price (LBMA Silver Price) and passes through the income its holdings generate, usually quarterly, net of the 0.30% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; SIVR is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with abrdn.

 How does the SIVR dividend work?

-SIVR holds the companies in Spot silver price (LBMA Silver Price), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.30% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SIVR holds what is in Spot silver price (LBMA Silver Price), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.30% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 SIVR is the abrdn Physical Silver Shares ETF, holding allocated physical silver bars in secure vaults so its share price tracks the spot silver price at a 0.30% expense ratio.
 It is a grantor trust rather than a stock fund, so it holds no equities and pays no dividend.
 It is the lower-cost physically backed alternative to the much larger iShares Silver Trust (SLV) at 0.50%.